Infinite-set/JavaScript_hw/README.md

 # JavaScript_hw
-homework of JavaScript 2023 spring
+homework (and self-learnings) of JavaScript 2023 spring